BILHAH AND ZILPAH: Ancestral Stories with erica riddick — Sundays, December 28, January 11, and 25, 7:30-9 pm ET / 4:30-6 pm PT

 Reclaim and connect with Jewish matriarchs Bilhah and Zilpah through midrashic traces that offer insight, contradiction, and opportunity for constructive engagement.
 Come with openness and curiosity; be prepared for rigorous text study infused with playful interaction and powerful connection to modern issues.
 This three-session course with erica riddick is designed to be accessible to a wide range of text study experience, interest, and confidence.
 Whether you are not sure you know how to do text study or see yourself as a Torah scholar, there is room for you in this tent.

-This course will be taught via Zoom and can also be accessed via phone.
-All sessions will be recorded, allowing you to engage with the material even if you’re unable to attend live.
+This series will be taught via Zoom and can also be accessed via phone.
+Though live attendance is encouraged, all sessions will be recorded, allowing you to engage with the material even if you’re unable to attend in real time.
 For financial assistance and scholarship opportunities, please contact liviah@beitkohenet.org.

 Cost: $100 + $25 non-refundable registration fee